PALATINE BONE ANATOMY

 • Transmit lesser palatine nerves

-• Transmit lesser palatine vessels to soft palate
+• Transmit lesser palatine vessels to your soft palate

 Posterior Nasal Spine